...

 What is Music Therapy?

 This therapy is more than just listening to your favorite tunes.
 It’s a clinical and evidence-based practice that uses music to address physical, emotional, mental, and social needs.
 For teens, it can be a lifeline, offering a way to explore and communicate feelings that might be too complex for words.
+Whether it’s in music therapy sessions in clinical settings like medical hospitals, or in community programs, the power of music can bring about profound changes in emotional health.

 Key Components of Music Therapy